rohithravin/ECBM4040-NuroSEED-Proj/README.md

 ## Notebooks
 We have multiple notebooks, including previous versions of the notebooks.
 The `./archived_notebooks` contains the previous versions of our current notebooks.
 The only notebooks of concern that contain our most recent analysis and experiments are in the main directory `./`.

+The `tutorial.ipynb` notebooks, is our tuturial notebooks and creates and trains on our basic model.
+This would be the notebook we encourage newcomers to start on!